 Eddie continued his success in cinema, starring in box office powerhouses like Another 48 Hrs., Boomerang, and Harlem Nights.
 As his adult comedy film career declined, Murphy switched his act to more family-orientated comedies.
 He transformed himself into the lovable Nutty Professor.
 And who could forget Donkey from Shrek?

 In 2006, Eddie starred in the Broadway musical-turned motion picture Dreamgirls.
 In that film, he played the role of soul singer James “Thunder” Early.
 That role earned Murphy a Golden Globe win, as well as an Oscar nomination.
 Rumor has it, that the reason he lost the Academy Award was because of the critically panned Norbit.
 Despite being belittled by critics, Norbit was still a financial success, earning $159.3 million at the box office.

 2007 – present

 The Shrek franchise has collectively earned billions of dollars in the box office.
-Eddie has been riding the wave of tremendous success every since he stepped into show business.
-But in the later part of his career, he greatly reduced his work load.
+Eddie has been riding the wave of tremendous success ever since he stepped into show business.
+But in the later part of his career, he greatly reduced his workload.
 Starting in 2008, he began to appear in no more than one film a year.

 His roles in Meet Dave and Imagine That were poorly received, earning Murphy a few Razzie nominations.
 However, his role in the 2011 film Tower Heist received critical acclaim, earning Eddie an NAACP Image Award for Outstanding Actor in a Motion Picture.
 In 2015, Murphy received the Mark Twain Prize for American Humor.